Disability Services policies and procedures

 UAF Disability Services retains information for seven (7) years from the last date of contact with the student.
 Each student has a separate file located in a secure filing cabinet.
 Only UAF Disability staff have access to these files.

-A student who feels he or she has a complaint regarding accommodations, eligibility or services through Disability Services should first speak to the Director of Disability Services.
-If the situation is not resolvable at that level, the student should speak to the Vice Chancellor of Student Services within two weeks of the incident.
+A student who feels he or she has a complaint regarding accommodations (either that appropriate accommodations were not granted by Disability Services OR that approved accommodations are not being provided by a faculty member), eligibility or services through Disability Services should first speak to the Director of Disability Services.
+The Director is available at 907-474-5655 or by email at firstname.lastname@example.org.
+If after speaking with the director, a reasonable resolution has not been met, the student should speak to the Associate Vice Chancellor of Student Services within two weeks of the incident.
+The Associate Vice Chancellor is available at 907-474-2600 or email@example.com.

 After the above informal process has been exhausted, a formal complaint may be filed.
-Information regarding this process can be found at University Regulations Part IX,R09.06.05 which can be found at UAF Complaint Procedures page.
+As per University Regulation, R09.06.05, which can be found at UAF Complaint Procedures page , the formal complaint is submitted to the Vice Chancellor for Student Affairs.
+The Vice Chancellor can be contacted at 907-474-2600 or firstname.lastname@example.org.
+Formal complaints must include: